Birch-san/birchlabs-site/src/_posts/2018-05-29-vst1/2018-05-11-a-soundfont-vst-for-macos.markdown

 Then we configure the juicysfplugin binary to use a "runtime search path" of `@loader_path/../lib`.
 This is an XCode build setting, equivalent to gcc's `-rpath` option.

-Now fluidsynth is environment-independent and project-independent.
+Now the libfluidsynth that we saved under `$(PROJECT_DIR)/lib` is environment-independent and project-independent.
+Other open-source developers may like to grab this portable library and use it in their own project.

 To finish the job: replace all the `@loader_path` links we made earlier (i.e. fluidsynth to its brew dependencies) with @rpath.
 And (optionally) declare @rpath install_names upon each dylib, to help anybody who links to libraries you ship.